 One of our family rules was that we will not pay for alcohol.
 I am not being naïve, and I won’t pretend that kids don’t go out and drink, but I don’t have to pay for it either.
 Books and school supplies were to go on a credit card tied to our accounts (and a great way for us to earn points) and for emergencies.
 Since our daughter was not on a meal plan, we did two things: we put money on her Publix parent card weekly for groceries (see our blog on grocery stores).
 It was approximately $75.
 We also put around $125 cash on her Bull Buck$ card which can be used at campus dining halls, restaurants, and cafes on campus.
 We made sure she also had some cash weekly.
 How did we come up with these numbers?
 Well, after polling friends and getting advice online, these amounts were in the middle of the census.
 If she chose to go out and spend money on getting her nails done, or for sushi, using up her allowance, then peanut butter and jelly would help to balance her budget.
 The point was for her to see where her money was going and to make good decisions about it.

 *Please note: if your child is in a sorority or fraternity, they will be asking you for more money.
-Most things are covered in their dues, but it seemed like my daughter always needed money for something additional (big/little gifts, yet more t-shirts, unofficial sister get-togethers, etc.) So, get ready!
+Most things are covered in their dues, but it seemed like my daughter always needed money for something additional (big/little gifts, yet more t-shirts, unofficial sister get-togethers, etc.).
+So, get ready!

+Make sure your student also checks the Bull2Bull program run by the university to offer financial literacy education services to students.
+They are located in the Student Services (SVC) building.
+Consider having your students get their own credit cards.
+It is a great way for them to start learning how to budget themselves while building their credit for when they are out on their own.
+Our credit card recommendations.
 Nothing is set in stone.
 It all depends on your family’s personal choices and financial decisions.
 Perhaps your student has a job while at school and won’t ask you for a thing.
 Maybe they want the assurances of always having meals on campus, and will want to be on a meal plan.
 Things can be changed if they are not working.